Aurum’s ESG approach

 There are millions of people globally fleeing conflict.
 For example, since the conflict in Ukraine started an estimate 5 million people have been displaced.

-Globally, human trafficking mostly targets women and children and there are estimated to be 4.8 million people trapped in sex slavery; of those 1 million are children.
+Globally, human trafficking mostly targets women and children and there are estimated to be 4.8 million people trapped in sex slavery; of those one million are children.

 World Jewish Relief – Uyghurs | Refugee support